Scrivener Dam: Dam maintenance

+Further repairs were initiated in 2025 to strengthen the dissipator that was at risk of failure during flooding events.
+As of April 2026, the work was ongoing.

 Flood mitigation

-Scrivener Dam is operated in an environment that minimises flooding of the environs of Lake Burley Griffin.
+The Scrivener Dam is operated in an environment that minimises flooding of the environs of Lake Burley Griffin.
 Flows of 2000 m3/s and above at the dam spillway are achieved with all five flap gates open and are able to maintain the normal level of the Lake at 555.93 m, measured at the East Basin.
 With three sluice valves open, outflows of 55 m3/s can be achieved through either automatic or manual operation of the dam.
 A minimum base flow of 0.03 m3/s is required in the Molonglo River, downstream of Scrivener Dam at the gauging station below Coppins Crossing.